PSZSPT: a joint Planck and SPT-SZ cluster catalog: Characterization of the SPT-SZ filter transfer function

 \section{Characterization of the SPT-SZ filter transfer function}

 The SPT-SZ filter transfer function is provided with the public data for each SPT frequency.
 We tested it by comparing point source fluxes extracted from the public data (using the provided transfer function) and the fluxes published for the same sources by the SPT collaboration.
-In practice, we adopted the positions of the point sources in the 2013 catalogue~\citep{mocanu2013} and extracted their flux using a single frequency matched filter applied to the public data.
-We use the SPT-SZ frequency responses given in Fig.~10 of~\cite{chown2018} (long-dashed lines).
-Results are presented in Figure~\ref{fig:psfluxmf_vs_psfluxspt} for the three SPT channels.
+In practice, we adopted the positions of the point sources in the 2013 catalog~\citep{mocanu2013} and extracted their flux using a single frequency matched filter applied to the public data.
+We used the SPT-SZ frequency responses given in Fig.~10 of~\cite{chown2018} (long-dashed lines).
+The results are presented in Figure~\ref{fig:psfluxmf_vs_psfluxspt} for the three SPT channels.

-We restricted the extraction to sources with published SPT flux above 1~mJy.
-The left-hand column shows our extracted flux as a function of published SPT flux for the 95 (top figure), 150 (middle) and 220 (bottom)~GHz channels.
+We restricted the extraction to sources with a published SPT flux above 1~mJy.
+The left-hand column shows our extracted flux as a function of the published SPT flux for the 95 (top figure), 150 (middle), and 220 (bottom)~GHz channels.
 There is global agreement between the two.
 The right-hand column shows the ratio of the two fluxes versus the SPT flux.
 Blue diamonds are weighted averages of the individual measurements (red dots).
-We see that in fact our fluxes are systematically over-estimated, in particular for flux S above 50~mJy (indicated by the vertical dotted blue line) for the three SPT frequencies.
-The over-estimation is about 5\% with respect to the published values.
-For fluxes below 50~mJy, there is no significant over-estimation in the 95~GHz channel, but there remains an over-estimation for the 150 and 220~GHz channels, although less significant than for point sources with fluxes above 50~mJy.
+We see that our fluxes are, in fact, systematically overestimated, in particular for flux S above 50~mJy (indicated by the vertical blue dotted line) for the three SPT frequencies.
+The overestimation is about 5\% with respect to the published values.
+For fluxes below 50~mJy, there is no significant overestimation in the 95~GHz channel, but there remains an overestimation for the 150 and 220~GHz channels, although less significant than for point sources with fluxes above 50~mJy.